DLSS works best when your GPU is the problem, not your CPU.

 Key Highlights

-- NVIDIA enhances DLSS to improve gaming performance
+- NVIDIA enhances DLSS technology for superior GPU performance

 Real-World Impact